Smitholabisi/MySQL-Employeesdb/README.md

 # MySQL-Employees DATABASE

-## Retrieving Employees information
+## Retrieving Employees information, salary.

-creating databases, use the databases, DDL, DML, databases management skills, SQL proficiency and understanding of real- world applications.
+Creating databases, use the databases, databases management skills, SQL proficiency and understanding of real- world applications.

--- 1 show all the columns and rows in the table
+-- 1. show all the columns and rows in the table

 Select dept_no
 from departments;

--- 2 show all the first name and last name select first_name, Last_name
+-- 2. show all the first name and last name select first_name, Last_name
 from employees;